Elementary School

 SPANISH IMMERSION PROGRAM

-The Spanish Immersion program enables English-speaking students to develop proficiency in speaking, listening, reading, and writing in both Spanish and English while meeting the same academic standards as other LM students.
+The Spanish Immersion program enables English-speaking students to become biliterate by developing proficiency in speaking, listening, reading, and writing in both Spanish and English while meeting the same academic standards as other LM students.
 The program begins in Kindergarten and continues through High School.
-SI students use the same curriculum and materials as their English counterparts, with the exception of having these resources in Spanish.
+Spanish Immersion Program students use the same curriculum and materials as their English counterparts, with the exception of having these resources in Spanish.
+PreK students receive weekly Spanish lessons so that they can begin to learn Spanish vocabulary.

 STEAM & DESIGN-THINKING